Baringtom History, Family Crest & Coats of Arms

 Early Origins of the Baringtom family

 The surname Baringtom was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
 Barrington or De Barenton was located near Caudebec, Normandy.
-They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Baringtom family
+Early History of the Baringtom family

 This web page shows only a small excerpt of our Baringtom research.
 Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Baringtom History in all our PDF Extended History products and printed products wherever possible.